Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 When an insurance company denies a claim in Los Angeles County, where 7.0% unemployment already strains families earning a median of $83,411, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

-The Arbitration Battle Over a $75,000 Car Insurance Claim in Los Angeles, CA 90080
+The Arbitration the claimant a $75,000 Car Insurance Claim in Los Angeles, CA 90080

-It was a chilly morning on October 14, 2023, when Maria Sanchez’s sedan was rear-ended at a red light near Van Nuys Boulevard in the 90080 zip code of Los Angeles.
+It was a chilly morning on October 14, 2023, when the claimant’s sedan was rear-ended at a red light near Van Nuys Boulevard in the 90080 zip code of Los Angeles.
 The damage was severe, with the rear bumper crushed and the trunk misaligned.
 Maria immediately filed a claim with her insurer, Pacific Horizon Insurance, expecting a smooth process.
 Instead, what followed was a tense arbitration war that dragged on for months.

 The Claim and Contention